tarwn/lessthandot-hugo/blogs/content/posts/2010-04-25-sql-saturday-new-york-city-recap.md

 [<img src="http://farm5.static.flickr.com/4071/4550309155_13c0d2b3d8.jpg" width="500" height="375" alt="Raffle1" />][8]

 I had a good time at the event, I learned a couple of things and I will play around with some of those things to see how I can incorporate them into my code.
 Seeing something developed in front of you also makes you grok it faster compared to a book.
-You can ask the person delivering the session a question and he/she will explain it to you right there and then, you can&#8217;t get something like that out of a book.
+You can ask the person delivering the session a question and he/she will explain it to you right there and then, you can't get something like that out of a book.

 I will finish with a big thanks to Melissa Demsak and all the other people involved in making this an awesome event.